What did people eat in the Middle Ages?

 ⏱ Estimated reading time: ~ 6 minutes

-As in antiquity, the foundation of medieval food remained bread and grains.
-Wheat was reserved for the wealthy and for cities, while the countryside mainly consumed rye, barley, oats, or buckwheat (introduced in the 15th century), depending on the region.
+As in antiquity, the foundation of medieval eating remained bread and cereals.
+Wheat was reserved for the wealthy and urban populations, while the countryside primarily consumed rye, barley, oats, or buckwheat (introduced in the 15th century), depending on the region.

-Grains were consumed in the form of bread (brown bread, black bread, white bread, or mixed grain bread), porridges, thick pancakes, flans, or flour to thicken sauces.
+Cereals were eaten as bread (brown bread, black bread, white bread, or mixed-grain bread), porridges, thick pancakes, flans, or flour to thicken sauces.
 White bread remained a luxury reserved for nobles and clergy.

-Legumes held a central place in the medieval diet, especially for peasants for whom they were the main source of protein.
-The cultivated diversity was much greater than what we know today:
+Legumes played a central role in medieval diets, especially for peasants, for whom they provided the main source of protein.
+The variety cultivated was much wider than what we know today:

-Broad beans (and field beans, its small-caliber variant) — a staple of popular diets, dried to last through winter.
+Broad beans (and field beans, their smaller variant) — a staple of popular diets, dried to last through winter.

 Lentils — cultivated since antiquity, used in stews or thick soups.